wilsonmar/wilsonmar.github.io/_posts/2016-06-05-github-data-security.md

 We need a modern way that <strong>automatically generates SSH keys every day</strong>, so you don't have ssh-keygen to run and  copying and pasting to a GitHub form.

-The solution makes use of an new extension to the SSH protocol implemented by GitHub.
+The solution makes use of an new extension to the SSH protocol implemented by GitHub for its <strong>GitHub Enterprise Cloud license users</strong> (not individual users).
 References:
-   * <a target="_blank" href="https://github.blog/2019-08-14-ssh-certificate-authentication-for-github-enterprise-cloud/">https://github.blog/2019-08-14-ssh-certificate-authentication-for-github-enterprise-cloud</a> announces "SSH certificate authentication for GitHub Enterprise Cloud" by Ben Toews
+   * <a target="_blank" href="https://github.blog/2019-08-14-ssh-certificate-authentication-for-github-enterprise-cloud/">https://github.blog/2019-08-14-ssh-certificate-authentication-for-github-enterprise-cloud</a> announces "SSH certificate authentication for GitHub Enterprise Cloud" August 14, 2019 by <a target="_blank" href="https://www.linkedin.com/in/benjamin-toews-80bba620/">Ben Toews</a>
+   * <a target="_blank" href="https://github.blog/changelog/2019-08-15-ssh-certificate-authentication-for-github-enterprise-cloud/">https://github.blog/changelog/2019-08-15-ssh-certificate-authentication-for-github-enterprise-cloud/</a>
    <br /><br />

 The SSH protocol extension involves an additional <strong>SSH certificate file</strong> added to Git requests.